bjatkin/golf-engine/README.md

 ### TODO
 ---
-* Hash the sprite sheet and map file to see if they need to be re-imported
+* Hash the sprite sheet and map file to see if they need to be re-imported (probably unessisary)
+* Test the new sprite importing code
+* chang the way the map code works to that it uses the new color atlas and works with the new sprite import code
 * Change build code to use hex instead of bin to make smaller generated files
 * Show error on server automatic build
 * give X, Y coords on unknown color in image
 * Use all 8 colors on the loading animation to make the fading nicer
-* Clean up startup code
+* Clean up startup animation code
-* Create and example golang server for using this framework for playing games online
+* Create an example golang server for using this framework for playing games online
 * Build out the readme so there is good documentation for the API
 * Add instructions for installing and playing the golf examples
 * Test the golf toolkit on a windows machine